Q&A with Rob Swinnen, Regulatory Affairs Manager, genae Belgium

 • Which country should I go to for my clinical trial?

-• Which medical devices fall under the new EU MDR scope?
+• Which medical devices fall under the EU MDR scope?

 • How will the new EU General Data Protection Regulation (GDPR) affect my clinical trial?